ekofiresearch/ekofiarticles.github.io/_posts/2018-12-04-mysterious-lights-before-the-earthquake.md

 -
 Research into earthquake lights is ongoing; as such, several mechanisms have been proposed.
 Positive Holes is one such model.

 Some models suggest the generation of EQLs involve the ionization of oxygen to oxygen anions by breaking of peroxy bonds in some types of rocks (dolomite, rhyolite, etc.) by the high stress before and during an earthquake.
-After the ionisation, the ions travel up through the cracks in the rocks.
-Once they reach the atmosphere these ions can ionise pockets of air, forming plasma that emits light.
-Lab experiments have validated that some rocks do ionise the oxygen in them when subjected to high stress levels.
+After ionization, ions pass through cracks in rocks.
+When they reach the atmosphere, these ions can ionize the light-emitting plasma-forming air pockets.
+Laboratory experiments have confirmed that some rocks ionize oxygen in them when exposed to high stress levels.
 Research suggests that the angle of the fault is related to the likelihood of earthquake light generation, with subvertical (nearly vertical) faults in rifting environments having the most incidences of earthquake lights.

 ![image](https://upload.wikimedia.org/wikipedia/commons/9/9f/How_EQL_form.gif)*Credit: Wikimedia Commons*

-One hypothesis involves intense electric fields created piezoelectrically by tectonic movements of rocks containing quartz.
+- One hypothesis involves intense electric fields created piezoelectrically by tectonic movements of rocks containing quartz.

-Another possible explanation is local disruption of the Earth's magnetic field and/or ionosphere in the region of tectonic stress, resulting in the observed glow effects either from ionospheric radiative recombination at lower altitudes and greater atmospheric pressure or as aurora.
+- Another possible explanation is local disruption of the Earth's magnetic field and/or ionosphere in the region of tectonic stress, resulting in the observed glow effects either from ionospheric radiative recombination at lower altitudes and greater atmospheric pressure or as aurora.

 However, the effect is clearly not pronounced or notably observed at all earthquake events and is yet to be directly experimentally verified.

 <script async src="//pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>
 <ins class="adsbygoogle"